In association with

 Small business wellbeing report(external link) — Xero

-Supporting your staff through personal challenges
+Support your staff through personal challenges with our guide.

 Be open and honest